MSWon/Context-Char-Transformer-Encoder/README.md

 ## 1. Model
 - The model consists of a transformer that learns contextual information and a feed-forward-network that learns character information
 - The figure below is a structure of the model
-- The model learns how much to focus on between contextual information and character information by using sigmoid gate
+- The model learns how much to focus on between contextual information and character information by using gate
 ![alt_text](https://github.com/MSWon/Context-Char-Transformer-Encoder/blob/master/images/model.png "Model")

 ![alt_text](https://github.com/MSWon/Context-Char-Transformer-Encoder/blob/master/images/equation.png "Equation")